-The College of Nursing does not require a minor.
+The CON does not require a minor.
 A minor is a series of courses that display a distinct curricular pattern in one discipline that is different from the major.
-Undergraduate minors normally require a minimum of 18 credit hours of prescribed courses.
-Undergraduate minors appear on the transcripts, but not on the diplomas.
+Undergraduate minors typically require a minimum of 18 credit hours of prescribed courses.
+Undergraduate minors appear on transcripts, but not on diplomas.